 - 1 Minute to read

 About Branching and Merging Flows

-Stepping through the debugger, we can see how each form is presented in sequence.
-The debugger is accessed through the Debug Flow link.
-Each form's output is held at the Merge step until the other forms have been processed, after which all form data is combined and sent to the end step.
+- Each Form's output is held at the Merge step until the other Forms have been processed, after which all Form data is combined and sent to the End step.